SModelS/smodels/docs/manual/source/TheoryDefinitions.rst

 ==================

 The so-called `theory module <../../../documentation/build/html/theory.html#theory>`_ contains the basic tools necessary for decomposing the input model
-(either in LHE or SLHA format) into SMS |topologies| and using the output of the decomposition to compute the :ref:`theoretical prediction <theoryPredictions>` for a given :ref:`experimental result <ExpResult>`.
+(either in LHE or SLHA format) into simplified model |topologies| and using the output of the decomposition to compute the :ref:`theoretical prediction <theoryPredictions>` for a given :ref:`experimental result <ExpResult>`.

-SModelS applicability is currently restricted to models which contain a Z\ :sub:`2` symmetry (R-Parity in SUSY, K-Parity in UED, ...).
+The applicability of SModelS is currently restricted to models which contain a Z\ :sub:`2` symmetry (R-Parity in SUSY, K-Parity in UED, ...) and result in a missing transverse energy (MET) final state at experiments.
 This is required in order to provide a clear structure for the simplified model topologies appearing during the :ref:`decomposition <decomposition>` of the input model.
 Below we describe the basic concepts and language used in SModelS to describe the simplified model topologies.